Steeleye Span: Present day / 50th anniversary

 After completing the 'Dodgy Bastards' tour, Rick Kemp retired and has been replaced by Roger Carey, on bass.
 For the November/December 2017 tour, the band was joined by multi-instrumentalist and ex-Bellowhead member Benji Kirkpatrick.
 Benji is son of former Steeleye Span member, John Kirkpatrick.
 This seven-piece line-up was the first in the band's history.
 2019 was the band's 50th anniversary year and a new album was released to celebrate the anniversary: Est'd 1969.
 The band undertook two "50th Anniversary" tours in 2019, in Spring and Winter.
 The band played the 'Avalon Stage' at the Glastonbury Festival 2019, were a closing act at the Cornbury Music Festival 2019 and even made their debut in Russia at a folk festival called Chasti Sveta (Части света, Parts of the World), in Saint Petersburg.
 On 17 December, they appeared at the Barbican Theatre, in London, with special guests and previous band members Peter Knight, Martin Carthy and John Kirkpatrick.

 For the November/December 2021 tour, the first post-Covid tour, Benji Kirkpatrick was absent due to 'personal reasons' and with Jessie May Smart still on maternity leave, Violeta Vicci joined the band, on violin.
 This same line up toured in May and October 2022.
 Benji Kirkpatrick left the band officially in February 2022 due to other commitments and has not been replaced.
+Former guitarist Bob Johnson died on 15 December 2023 at the age of 79.

 Steeleye Span continued celebrating 50 years since the release of their classic Folk Rock albums by touring throughout November and December 2023, including a concert at the Cadogan Hall in London on 18 December 2023.
-2024 is the 55th anniversary of the band and there have been further tours in May and October, both supported by a new album 'The Green Man Collection' and featuring new violinist Athena Octavia.
+2024 was the 55th anniversary of the band and there were further tours in May and October, both supported by a new album The Green Man Collection and featuring new violinist Athena Octavia.
 It contains six newly recorded tracks in addition to songs from their last two studio albums.
-It features a new version of 'Hard Times of Old England' with a guest appearance of Francis Rossi (Status Quo) on guitar and vocals.
+It features a new version of 'Hard Times of Old England' with a guest appearance of Francis Rossi from Status Quo on guitar and vocals.

+In 2025, Steeleye Span toured twice in the UK and released the new studio album Conflict.
+They continue to tour and promote the new album during 2026 and have tours planned for 2027.

+In 2026, Steeleye Span with Maddy Prior can be heard with their song "Twa Corbies" over the closing credits of Amazon Prime's "Young Sherlock"; Season 1, Episode 2.